trans-travel/trans-travel/us/tn.md

  * Medical transition for people under age 18 will be illegal as of July 1, 2023.
 This includes both care provided from within Tennessee and care provided via telehealth.
+ * Some providers (notably VUMC) ceased providing this care in anticipation of the law going into effect.
  * There are some very limited exceptions to the care ban for youth continuing the same care who had received that care prior to the ban up until March 31, 2024.